On quivers, spectral networks and black holes: The general strategy

 which is satisfied if

 and we also refer to \eqref{crosssym} as crossing symmetry.
 Parallel to \cite{Bonelli:2022ten}, we can check that \eqref{crosssym} is satisfied by

 if

-where $\E^{\ri\wp_{\pm}}$ is a phase factor which can be fixed by looking at the leading power in the z expansion of the OPE.
+where $\E^{\ri\wp_{\pm}}$ is a phase factor which can be fixed by looking at the leading power in the $z$-expansion of the OPE.
 We will fix this phase in concrete examples below.
+The above formulae, as well as the ones we will compute below, hold for generic values of the indicial parameters.
+In principle, one should assume $2a_i \notin \mathbb{Z}$ in order to avoid logarithmic singularities.
+However, it has been verified in numerous examples in \cite{Jia:2024zes} that, if ones takes the limit $2a_i \to \mathbb{Z}$ carefully, the formulas above continue to hold.

 As an example, let us take the special case where we connect the points at $0$ and $\infty$ and we suppose that the singularity structure can be represented by a comb-like diagram.
 By applying the connection formula repeatedly we find (up to phases)